 However, the government did not support the proposal.
-Its promoters have earlier said that if the government amendment goes to the lower house and it is better to withdraw its original.
+Its promoters have earlier said that if the government amendment goes to the lower house, it is better to withdraw its original.

 “Instead of populism, the norm could have been enacted earlier,” a government spokesman said a few days ago, the vice-chairman of STAN Vít Rakušan.
-According to him, Babiš’s government practices a method of rejecting parliamentary draft laws, to copy them and propose them themselves.
+According to him, Babiš’s government practices a method of rejecting parliamentary draft laws, copying them, and proposing them themselves.

-The Ministry, on the other hand, maintains that the parliamentary proposal rejected by the House at first reading did not, among other things, regulate the duty of money changers to inform clients of the right to withdraw, nor of the operating time in which the withdrawal can take place.
+On the other hand, the Ministry maintains that the parliamentary proposal rejected by the House at first reading did not, among other things, regulate the duty of money changers to inform clients of the right to withdraw, nor of the operating time in which the withdrawal can take place.
 There was also a change in the withdrawal for shifts made via exchange machines.

 The exchange rates and the amount of the fees may vary for individual bureaux.
 Exchanges set them independently of the rates announced by the central bank.

 The new rules for the industry have been introduced by the Foreign Exchange Act, which was approved five years ago.
-Exchangeers must provide the customer with a proof of money exchange, the details on the exchange rate must be provided in a reasonable size and in a comprehensible manner, and the exchange offices may not exchange money under less favorable terms for the client than indicated in the exchange rate information and fees.
-The law also stipulated who can carry out the exchange activity and what obligations they have to fulfill to obtain permission.
+Exchanges must provide the customer with proof of money exchange.
+The details on the exchange rate must be provided reasonably and comprehensively, and the exchange offices may not exchange money under less favourable terms for the client than indicated in the exchange rate information and fees.
+The law also stipulated who can carry out the exchange activity and what obligations they have to fulfil to obtain permission.